 “I CAN’T KEEP PRIORITIZING YOU ANYMORE.”

 This is shouted in early June.
-This is shouted at you after months of never listening to me.
-After months of you using my own accomplishments and family to put yourself down because you say you'll never be good enough.
+This is shouted at you after months of you never listening to me.
+After months of you using my own accomplishments to put yourself down because you say you’ll never be good enough.
 This is after months of begging you to get help, of you refusing, of you lashing out over text and trying to get me to hang out with you and you alone.
-This is after months using me like a well, drawing out everything I hold dear to use it for yourself.
-This is shouted at you the day I make other plans with a friend I haven't been able to properly talk to in months because of you always needing me and me alone and punching me with words because you refuse to treat your thoughts properly and giving nothing, nothing in return of ages of worry and a warm hand to hold.
+This is after months of using me like a well, drawing out everything I hold dear.
+This is shouted at you the day I make other plans with a friend I haven’t been able to properly talk to in months because of you always needing me and me alone and giving nothing in return for ages of worry and a warm hand to hold.

-You look at me.
-“We never get to hang out anymore!”
-You shout back. “you're always with other people!”
+You look at me and shout back.
+“We never get to hang out anymore!
+You’re always with other people!”

 You run off, sniffling into your hand.

 And as you’re running away from me, I can’t help but think about how every conversation with you always leads back to you.
 I think about the messages you send, but never directly to me; no, they’re always through some sly system that I need to decode.